RafalLukawiecki/WinKeyerMMTY/README.md

 ## How to Build

 Borland C++ Builder version 5.0 is needed to build this project.
+It is ancient, but it still works well if you can find it.

 After a successful build, you will find `WinKeyerMMTY.dll`.
 Rename it to `WinKeyer.fsk`.